Who We Are

+UNISON-UWE has signed a recognition agreement with the university management which enables it to negotiate and act on behalf of its members about issues that affect your work.
+These include health and safety, pension, pay equality, child care, car parking, transport and any many other issues.
 Our elected and fully trained union stewards are there to represent you at work and help find the answers to your problems.
 UNISON stewards are all volunteers and play a vital role in conducting the affairs of the branch.
-Because all branch stewards and officers are elected members of staff at UWE Bristol, they have daily contact with the management and have a good insight into the structure and workings of the organisation.
+Because all branch stewards and officers are elected members of staff at UWE, they have daily contact with the management and have a good insight into the structure and workings of the organisation.
 If members have an employment issue, they raise it with their stewards first who take the appropriate action to resolve it.

 What we believe in

 We believe that no one can represent your interests better than yourself.
 Therefore empowering you to stand up and be counted is at the heart of our philosophy.
 We realise that to achieve this, members need the support of a solid and democratic organisation which shares similar interests as its individual members and can provide the best advice and support.